Most people have a lack of ability to stay silent and hold their thoughts to themselves.

 The world is already full of enough critics, we don’t need more.

-Here’s some typical examples where people think they are doing the right thing, but they are really just serving themselves.
+Here are some typical examples where people think they are doing the right thing, but they are really just serving themselves.
 I’ve heard variations of the following…

 - “But I can give feedback in a ‘constructive’ way…” Nope